cloudquery/cloudquery/website/pages/docs/core-concepts/plugins.md

 ---
 title: Plugins
-description: CloudQuery has a pluggable architecture and relies on two types of plugins: source plugins and destination plugins.
+description: "CloudQuery has a pluggable architecture and relies on two types of plugins: source plugins and destination plugins."
 ---

 # Plugins